Thanksgiving Closure

 sillouhette of a vampire howling at a full moon on a red background

-Lew is just a simple guy who happens to turn into a monsterous, rampaging wolf once a month.
+Lew is just a simple guy who happens to turn into a monstrous, rampaging wolf once a month.
 He has few interests, but is passionate about them.
 He loves his job, his pack, dance competitions, and Gossamer.
 Mostly Gossamer.

 There is a long-standing blood feud between vampires and lichen, so Lewis mostly ignores Carlus and his kind while in mixed company.
 He's more than a little annoyed that Carlus keeps winning, but if the blood-suckers leave him and his pack alone, he’ll leave them alone.
 Though he cannot be held responsible for anything that he does when completely wolfed-out during a full moon.